MichaelMansourati/modal-nodes-js/README.md

 ### TODO
 ---
 - make a better readme
-- paginate results
+- paginate results \[completed]
-- show 'loading...' or similar when loading
+- show 'loading...' or similar when loading \[completed]
+- restyle
+- add other categories
+- search all categories
+- simple caching of search results when navigating through pages of returned items
-- style
+- incorporate into homepage